-Hilary Dana Walrod is an Associate Professor of Graphic Design + Digital Media at Colby-Sawyer College in New London, New Hampshire.
+Hilary Dana Walrod is Chair of the Department of Fine + Performing Arts and an Associate Professor of Graphic Design + Digital Media at Colby-Sawyer College in New London, New Hampshire.
 She is the 2016 recipient of the Jack Jensen Award for Excellence in Teaching, the college's highest teaching award, which is presented annually to a faculty member who has made a distinct, positive difference in the college's academic climate.

 In addition to teaching, Hilary is committed to both independent and client-based design projects that support things she cares about deeply: arts, community, education, environment, farms, food, health, and place.
 She grew up on the coast of Maine with an art table in her house and a compost bin in her yard, and she attributes her sustained interest in the intersection between visual communication and environmental consciousness to these early roots.
 She has had her work in environmental graphics, identity design, and editorial design recognized and awarded in regional, national, and international design competitions.